TinosNitso/VanityTXID-Plugin/README.md

 # VanityTXID-Plugin

-When reinstalling the plugin I've noticed a sporadic bug where users may have to close and then re-open their wallet.
+When uninstalling the latest version there's a new error - I'll fix it in the next update.
+(To reinstall user should close and re-open the wallet.)
+It's because it tries to cancel the mining process when it isn't happening.

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshot.png)